chtoucas/Narvalo.NET/docs/Overview.md

 This has two consequences:
 - Test projects use a dummy assembly version.
 - Test projects use custom FxCop rules.

+When creating the project we should add it to the list of test projects used by OpenCover in the PSake file.

 #### Sample projects
 Add the following content to you local customization property file `{AssemblyName}.props`: